Cosmic Elk Links

 When did we start learning astronomy

-The history of astronomy goes back further in time than previously imagined.
-Early humans in South-East Asia, of at least two different species ancestral to to modern humans today, succeeded in travelling across open sea to islands in what is now Indonesia, and further to Australia.
-As much as a million years ago.
 Even in an ice-age, open seas wide enough to form a barrier to plants and animals divided islands like Flores from its neighbours, and the Australian continent from South-East Asia.
 These early voyagers would have had the technology to make sea-worthy boats, as even in the shorter crossings, the seas was infested with hungry sharks and crocodiles, toxic jellyfish, sudden violent storms and strong currents.
 And they must have had developed some way of finding their way to another shore.
-See also and early rock art found.
+There is some evidence for this in the early rock art - some has been dated to 28,000 years ago.
+Australia appears to have been occupied by humans much earlier.

 Inside the Hampton Court Clock.

 Tudor Bastard: Henry VIII's son, Henry Fitzroy, Duke of Richmond and Somerset, and his mother Elizabeth Blount.
-ISBN: 978-1-871443-30-1 by Heather Hobden.
+ISBN: 978-1-871443-30-1, by Heather Hobden.

-• More about the picture.
+• More about the picture can be found in the references.

 • teatowel made by Impsport